The Supportworks warrantied Helical Pier System

 Once proper depths and capacities are achieved, heavy-duty steel foundation brackets are positioned below and against the foundation footing.

 The weight of the home is then transferred through the helical piers to deep, competent soils.
-Lifting the home back towards its original position is attempted.
-Then, the soil around the foundation is carefully replaced.
+Once we attempt to lift the home back towards its original position, the soil around the foundation is carefully replaced.

 Installing Helical Piers

 The first section of the pier that is advanced into the ground has one or more helical blades (or “bearing plates”) welded to the shaft.
 Additional helical pier sections do not have bearing plates and are instead used to extend the pier to the necessary installation depth.